umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/sections.md

 ## Packages

-In this section, you can browse and install packages into your Umbraco solution.
-You can also get an overview of all the installed packages as well as uninstall packages you no longer need.
+In this section, you can browse the different packages available for your Umbraco solution.
+You can also get an overview of all the packages you have installed or created.

 ## Users